The question of whether coaches should subscribe to a life coach directory comes up a lot in the Fully Booked Coach Facebook support group.

 So guess what happens?

-Yep, you become a commodity.
+You become a commodity.

 You cannot convey your personality.